 Keep in mind, in cases involving non-exempt employees, workers who perform more than 40 hours per week of work should be paid one and one-half times their regular pay rate.
 Laws exist through the Fair Labor Standards Act (FLSA), which govern overtime pay.

 When an employer forces an employee to work through lunch breaks or over their allotted shift, it is possible that an employee will be paid an illegal amount that is too low.
 Remember, you are entitled to fair compensation for all of the hours you work.
-If this is not occurring, call (800) 711-5258 or fill out our online contact form.
+If this is not occurring, contact (800) 711-5258 or fill out our online contact form.

 You should hold corporations liable if you have been wronged and are owed back pay.